LucaCeccagnoli/PoggersHEMA/README.md

 * Admins can view a list of the current users users, promote or delete their accounts.
 * Backend communication through a REST-ful API.

+## Usage
+move to the root of the project folder and run: python manage.py runserver

 ![Screenshot of the application](/static/images/screenshot.JPG)